Mount Union to Add Doctor of Physical Therapy

 August 19, 2013

 ALLIANCE, Ohio — The University of Mount Union Board of Trustees and faculty have approved the addition of a Doctor of Physical Therapy (DPT) to the institution’s degree offerings.
+(PLEASE NOTE THAT THE SCHEDULE FOR THE LAUNCH OF THE PROGRAM HAS CHANGED SINCE THIS INITIAL ANNOUNCEMENT WAS MADE.
+ADDITIONAL INFORMATION IS AVAILABLE ON THE DPT WEBSITE).
 The University plans to launch the program in fall 2015, pending the appropriate external approvals.

 The proposed three-year program stems from Mount Union’s strategic initiative to build a curriculum for the future, with a particular focus on health-related programs.
 The program will prepare students to become physical therapists to serve in any areas of the discipline.
 After researching the medical community’s needs, Mount Union’s program will be distinctive in the area of sport physical therapy and have unique clinical opportunities for students in athletics and fitness.
 The DPT program also meets the five criteria the University has established for new programs – it is mission compatible, draws sufficient student interest, provides significant career opportunities for graduates, enhances or maintains the current academic profile of the student body and is fiscally responsible.